cartertemm/codestats/readme.md

 # CodeStats

-Provides in-depth information about the makeup of a project, regardless of language used.
+Provides in-depth information about the makeup of a project regardless of language used.

 ## What?